How To Add Legal Pages To Your WordPress Site

 Disclosure Pages – Types

-It’s important to add the right disclosures to your site.
+Adding the right disclosure information to your website is important.
 For example:

-• Sample Or review Copy – Lets your readers be aware that you have been given a sample or review copy of the product by the author or product developer.
+• Sample/Review Copy – Lets users know that you have received a review or sample copy of the product by the author or product developer.

-Adding Legal Pages To Your Website
+Adding Legal Pages Content To Your Website

-Uploading Legal Web Pages Manually
+Upload Legal Web Pages Manually

 Create a 'legals' folder in your server and upload pages via FTP